Why Am I Feeling So Depressed – Introduction

 - Selective serotonin reuptake inhibitors (SSRIs) can affect the levels of serotonin in the body.

-- Other ways to increase body serotonin levels include mood induction, light, exercise and diet.1)1 http://www.medicalnewstoday.com/articles/232248.php
+Other ways to increase body serotonin levels include mood induction, light, exercise, and diet. ((1 https://www.medicalnewstoday.com/articles/232248.php))

-As you might have guessed, many of the antidepressants on the market are developed to boost your levels of seretonin.
+As you might have guessed, many antidepressants on the market aim to boost your serotonin levels.

 Mind and Body Fitness One Day at a Time